 This listing has one of the 10 most popular offers available in Spain

 Join a horse riding holiday in Spain and enjoy horseback riding through beautiful scenery at a pace that suits your abilities.
-You will be accompanied by the riders who are well thought out and above all relaxing and great fun.
+The rides are well thought out and above all, relaxing and great fun.
 Hacienda Horses are passionate about giving you the very best possible horse riding holiday in Spain.
-Their aim is always to create a friendly atmosphere with great company so you can relax and simply enjoy every wonderful moment.
+Their aim is always to create a friendly atmosphere with great company so you can relax and enjoy every wonderful moment.
 Have an amazing horse riding holiday in Spain!

 Airport transfer available:

 Cortijo Uribe is a 16th-century farmhouse which has been lovingly restored with lots of space and tranquil areas to unwind and enjoy peaceful moments on your horse riding trip in Spain.
 At Cortijo Uribe, the accommodation has been separated into many bedrooms and apartments with en-suite bathrooms, a lounge, and a kitchenette.
 Every room is unique, individually decorated with local artifacts and antiques.
 There are three apartments available with full kitchen facilities for larger groups or familyguests, with many other apartments available with kitchenettes.
 There are also two apartments for less-abled and disabled guests.